akiraho daisy tree fragrant along stream edges

 - Main Threats

 - Habitat loss from land clearance is the primary threat.
 No significant pest or disease issues.
-Climate change affecting dryland habitats.
-Browsing by livestock and rabbits in some areas.
+Climate change affects dryland habitats.
+Browsing by livestock and rabbits occurs in some areas.

 - Population

-- Populations are considered stable and widespread.
+- Populations are stable and widespread.
 The species is common in coastal and lowland areas of eastern New Zealand.
-It is not threatened by habitat loss because it grows in marginal areas.
+It is not threatened by habitat loss as it grows in marginal areas.
 It is considered secure.

 - Conservation Status